playmint/ds/README.md

 <details>

-<summary>Building with Docker</summary>
+<summary>Running with Docker</summary>

 If you only need a local copy of the game built (without development helpers like hot reloading etc), then the easist way is to provision using Docker Compose.

-You need to build the unity map project first:

 ```
-make map
+MAP=tiny docker compose up
 ```

-Then to build and start the client and supporting services run:
+This will fetch the most recently built images for the game and run them without requiring a full build.

+To start with a different set of map fixtures:

 ```
-docker compose up --build
+MAP=quest-map docker compuse up
 ```

-Client will be available at locahost:3000
+Once ready, the client will be available at http://locahost:3000

 </details>